vlanii/GLFA/README.md

 ### Acknowledgments

-The code is based on project [CCPL](https://github.com/JarrentWu1031/CCPL) and [MoNCE](https://github.com/fnzhan/MoNCE).
+The Weighted Contrast Estimation(WCE) loss and the Linear Covariance Transformation network is based on project [CCPL](https://github.com/JarrentWu1031/CCPL) and [MoNCE](https://github.com/fnzhan/MoNCE).
 We sincerely thank them for their great work.